deathworlders/online/content/book/deathworlders/chapter-32-deep-wounds.md

 “I’m sorry, I-”

 “Is okay.
-Been years for both of us...
-Hot chocolate?”
+Been years for both of us...Hot chocolate?”

 “Uh…”